Jo5629/jo5629-lockbox/README.md

 # Lockbox

-Library for encryption/decryption and hashes.
-Contains AES-256 encryption/decryption.

 This is a modified version from [lua-lockbox](https://github.com/somesocks/lua-lockbox) ported to work in Minetest.

 License: MIT

 ## Commands

-- Requires the privileges `server, debug` in order to be used.
+- Requires the privileges `server, debug` and the mod `lib_chatcmdbuilder` in order to be used.
 - `/lockbox aes256 <encrypt | decrypt> <text>`
   - Encrypts or decrypts `text` with AES-256.
 - `/lockbox sha2_256 <text>`
   - Returns a hash from `text` with SHA2-256.

 ## Lockbox API

-Check the lua-lockbox repository for any questions on the data structures.

 ### Functions